DOI-USGS/sfrmaker/docs/source/installation.rst

 Keeping the Conda environment up to date
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The python packages and other open source software libraries that SFRmaker depends on are continually changing.
 SFRmaker aims to mostly follow the `Numpy guidelines for package support <https://numpy.org/neps/nep-0029-deprecation_policy.html>`_, which effectively means that the two latest minor versions of Python (e.g. 3.8 and 3.7) and their associated Numpy versions will be supported.
-However, in some cases backwards compatability with a particular package may be broken in a shorter timeframe, in which case the minimum required version of that package will be specified in the ``requirements.yml`` file.
-All of this is to say that your Conda environment will eventually get out of date.
+However, occasionally backwards compatability with a particular package may be broken in a shorter timeframe, in which case the minimum required version of that package will be specified in the ``requirements.yml`` file.
+All of this to say that your Conda environment will eventually get out of date.
 The `Conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ has instructions for updating packages within a Conda environment, but at some point (perhaps a few times a year) it is good practice to simply delete the environment and rebuild it from the `.yml` file.
+Every so often, you may also want to reinstall Anaconda after a `clean uninstall`_.

 Installing SFRmaker
 ------------------------